“Hey Siri, what are the top AI trends?”

 As a result, we may argue that AI’s position in the future workplace will be determined by how it “interacts” with people.
 Socially undesirable consequences might be avoided if human values are clearly defined and incorporated into AI systems.

 So, is AI a threat or an opportunity?
-Will automation eliminate all employment or will they generate more than they eliminate?
+Will automation eliminate all employment, or will it generate more than they eliminate?
 Opinions are varied on this, and the reality is likely to fall somewhere in the middle.

 People will be required to participate in life-long learning, enhance their skills, and adapt to the changes in their employees more frequently than in the past as AI continues to alter the world of work.